Epirus: Epirus in the Classical and Hellenistic periods

 The Aeacid dynasty ended in 232 BC, but Epirus remained a substantial power, unified under the auspices of the Epirote League as a federal state with its own parliament, or synedrion.
 However, it was faced with the growing threat of the expansionist Roman Republic, which fought a series of wars against Macedon.
 The League steered an uneasy neutral course in the first two Macedonian Wars but split in the Third Macedonian War (171–168 BC), with the Molossians siding with the Macedonians and the Chaonians and Thesprotians siding with Rome.
-The outcome was disastrous for Epirus; Molossia fell to Rome in 167 BC and 150,000 of its inhabitants were enslaved.
+The outcome was disastrous for Epirus; Molossia fell to Rome in 167 BC and 150,000 of its inhabitants were enslaved and deported; the central part of Epirus never regained its former prosperity.

 Roman and Byzantine rule

 Epirus as a Roman province

+Following his victory over Cleopatra and Mark Antony at Actium, Emperor Augustus commemorated the triumph by founding a Roman colony at Nicopolis ('City of Victory') in 29 BC.
 The region of Epirus was placed under the senatorial province of Achaea in 27 BC, with the exception of its northernmost part, which remained part of the province of Macedonia.
 Under Emperor Trajan, sometime between 103 and 114 AD, Epirus became a separate province, under a procurator Augusti.
 The new province extended from the Gulf of Aulon (Vlorë) and the Acroceraunian Mountains in the north to the lower course of the Acheloos River in the south, and included the northern Ionian Islands of Corfu, Lefkada, Ithaca, Cephallonia, and Zakynthos.